kael558/AI21_Discord/README.md

 - [x] Default bot
 - [x] Variable Preset
 - [x] AI21 Indexed information
-- [ ] Improving scraper (including any text node elements, by adding depth to elements and including hierarchical elements for context)
+- [x] Improving scraper (including any text node elements, by adding depth to elements and including hierarchical elements for context)
+- [ ] Add hierarchical context retrieval to get context
+- [ ] Consider scraping only docs for better results (seems like the embeddings only match contents in there)
 - [ ] Finishing touches (like README, discord icon, discord name, transfer hosting)

 ## 🤝 Contributing